AlirezaDastyar/proxy-by-dns/README.md

 In order to use it just set the ip address of the DNS server as you'r network DNS.
 ## Troubleshoot
-It is known to fail to run `dnsmasq` in some environments, exiting with `Permission denied` error.<br> If that happens try to uncomment the `user: root` in docker compose as a work around while is not a good practice.
+It is known to fail to run `dnsmasq` in some environments, exiting with `Permission denied` error.<br> If that happens try to uncomment the `user: root` in [`docker-compose,yml`](https://github.com/AlirezaDastyar/proxy-by-dns/blob/main/docker-compose.yml#L7) file as a work around while is not a good practice.